suryamondal/ssh-and-github/README.md

 The file `~/.ssh/config` contains the required information for the `SSH` to operate smoothly.
 This file helps
+- to establish `ssh` or `rsync` without typing password every time
+- to establish `ssh` or `rsync` from `A` to `B` via `A->C->D->B` in one step
 - to `push or pull` from a remote repository
-- to establish `ssh` or `rsync` from `A` to `B` via `A->C->D->B` in one step

 Check all, then write your own `config` file.
 A sample `config` file also can be found in this repository.